Laser Treatments FAQ

 + Does hair color matter?

 Dark hair absorbs more laser energy and is easier to treat, and coarse dark hair responds the very best of all to laser treatment.
 Light hair is more difficult to treat, with blonde or red hair the most challenging; multiple treatment sessions are required, and results are variable.
-Blonde or red hair usually contains pheomelanin, which is less effective at absorbing laser energy than the eumelanin pigment which is present in black or brown hair.
+Blonde, grey, or red hair usually contains pheomelanin, which is less effective at absorbing laser energy than the eumelanin pigment which is present in black or brown hair.

 + Why does laser hair removal require multiple treatment?